The Australian Museum's mission is ignite wonder, inspire debate and drive change.

 Without an actual specimen or object, however, problems can arise if the validity of a record is ever questioned.
 A photograph often doesn't display important characteristics or any internal features that may be required to confirm the identification of the specimen or help in a revised identification based on new data.
 There are also many species which stay hidden and can only be found using intensive collecting techniques.
 These could never be photographed.

 Providing access to its collections is one of the Australian Museum's most important functions.
-You access the collections every time you visit the Museum.
+You view curated collections every time you visit the Museum.
 Our website, outreach programs and publications also give further access to the vast wealth of information in our collections.

 The Museum also has an active loan program with research and educational institutions around the world.
 We also welcome visiting national and international scientists and students who wish to study specimens and objects in our collections.

-The Museum also undertakes the repatriation of significant cultural objects and ancestral remains to indigenous communities both within Australia and overseas.
-These objects and remains have immense spiritual and cultural meaning to indigenous communities and the Museum holds these values above any other interests.
+The AM also undertakes the repatriation of significant cultural objects and ancestral remains to indigenous communities both within Australia and overseas.
+These objects and remains have immense spiritual and cultural meaning to First Nations people and the Australian Museum holds these values above any other interests.

 The Australian Museum greatly appreciates the many kind offers we receive each year from people looking to donate items for our natural history and cultural collections.